Philip Seeman

 Philip Seeman, OC FRSC (8 February 1934 – 9 January 2021) was a Canadian schizophrenia researcher and neuropharmacologist, known for his research on dopamine receptors.

 Career

 Born in Winnipeg, Manitoba, Seeman was raised in Montreal.
 He received a Bachelor of Science degree, honours physics & physiology (1955), a Master of Science degree, physiology of transport & secretion (1956), and a Doctor of Medicine (1960) from McGill University.
-In 1966, he received a Ph.D. in life sciences from Rockefeller University.
+In 1966, he received a Ph.D. in life sciences from Rockefeller University under the supervision of George Emil Palade.

 In 1967, Seeman became an assistant professor in the Department of Pharmacology at the University of Toronto.
 In 1970, he was appointed a professor.

 In 1974, having spent years in search of the binding site of antipsychotic medication, he discovered the dopamine D2 receptor, the basis for the dopamine hypothesis of schizophrenia.
+His discoveries also helped advance research on other diseases involving dopamine, such as Parkinson's disease and Huntington's disease.